The Dark Angel (1935 film)

-The Dark Angel is a 1935 film that tells the story of three childhood friends, Kitty (Merle Oberon), Alan (Fredric March), and Gerald (Herbert Marshall) who come of age in England during the First World War.
+The Dark Angel is a 1935 American film that tells the story of three childhood friends, Kitty (Merle Oberon), Alan (Fredric March), and Gerald (Herbert Marshall) who come of age in England during the First World War.
 The script was written by Lillian Hellman and Mordaunt Shairp, adapted from the play by Guy Bolton.
 It was directed by Sidney Franklin, produced by Samuel Goldwyn, and released by United Artists.
 A silent film version of the same play, also produced by Goldwyn, was released in 1925 and is now a lost film.

 The Dark Angel won the Academy Award for Best Art Direction, and was nominated for Best Actress in a Leading Role (Merle Oberon) and Best Sound, Recording (Thomas T. Moulton).
 A mixed race woman who passed as white, Oberon became both the first Māori actress, and the first of Asian ancestry, to be nominated for Best Actress.

 Plot

 Kitty Vane, Alan Trent, and Gerald Shannon have been inseparable friends since childhood.
 Both Alan and Gerald are in love with Kitty, who in turn has been infatuated with Alan her entire life.

 Gerald and Alan are drafted into World War I. They return home for ten days, during which time Alan proposes to Kitty and she joyously accepts.
 Despite his own love for Kitty, Gerald gives the couple his blessing.
 However, the newly engaged couple's happiness is cut short when Gerald and Alan are ordered back to the front the very next day.
 Kitty and Alan search for somebody to marry them, but there is not enough time.
 They decide they do not need to marry officially, and agree to spend the night together before Alan must return to the war.

 Alan and Kitty book a room in an inn.
 Kitty's cousin Lawrence sees Alan taking champagne and flowers up the room and works out that Alan has a woman there, unaware that it is Kitty.
 The next day, Lawrence teases Alan about the previous night.
 Gerald misunderstands and believes Alan has cheated on Kitty.
 When Gerald confronts him, Alan does not reveal that he spent the evening with Kitty.
 Even though they are engaged, it would ruin her reputation.

 Gerald, furious for Kitty's sake, refuses to grant Alan leave so he can return home and marry her properly.
 Instead, Gerald inadvertently pressures Alan to join him on a dangerous mission.
 Alan nobly volunteers.

 Months later, Gerald returns home to Kitty.
 They both mourn Alan's death, believing that he was killed in an explosion.
 Together, they work out Gerald's misunderstanding and conclude that they are both, in a way, to be blamed for Alan's death.
 Consumed with grief, they grow closer and develop feelings for one another.